 Find out more:

-- Download this PowerPoint presentation from the British Museum to see how mummies were made
+- Download British Museum resources about Egyptian mummies, how mummies were made and the development of mummification

-- Read a step-by-step guide to making a mummy
+- Read a BBC Bitesize step-by-step guide to making a mummy

 - Find out about animal mummies and look inside an animal mummy

 - Information about how Imhotep, the royal architect of the Pharaoh Djoser, built the first step pyramid in about 2700 BCE, in PBS videos